 Community Service Award

 This award is given to the student who completes the most community service hours.
-The award is given to one (1) TBSN, one (1) ABSN, and one (1) MSN student per cohort.
+The award is given to one (1) TBSN, and one (1) ABSN student per cohort

 Longmoor Values Award